podaac/data-subscriber/README.md

 ### Data since flag

-The first time you run the script, or if you want to download data since a particular day, you can use the -ds flag.
+The first time you run the script, or if you want to download data from a particular day onward, you can use the -ds flag.
 This flag will ignore the .update file in the output directory location.
 Running the same command multiple times will download all data over and over, so this is best used on one-off circumstances, and not in a cron job.
+The `-ds` flag looks at the start and stop times of the granules to determine what to download.

 ```
 -ds DATASINCE, --data-since DATASINCE